Xenophobia and racism related to the COVID-19 pandemic: Arizona

 A man in Page was arrested in April and accused of inciting terrorism.
 The man is accused of making a social media post that calls for the killing of Navajo people due to COVID-19.
 The Navajo Nation has been dealing with a COVID-19 outbreak.

 In March, Scottsdale city council member Guy Phillips made a private Facebook post claiming COVID stands for "Chinese Originated Viral Infectious Disease", prompting criticism and allegations of racism.
 Phillips later issued an apology in a letter to the Arizona Republic.

 Asian American students at Arizona State University have also reported incidents of racism and xenophobia.

 Arkansas

 On 13 March 2021, a Bentonville Fire Department captain confronted a Vietnamese American man outside Oaklawn Racing Casino Resort in Hot Springs, asked him if he knew this was America, made threats, and fought.
 A security guard separated them but the fire captain ran back to the man, threatened to kill "you and your kind of people", grabbed him by his shirt, pushed him backwards, and punched him.
 Garland County charged him with public intoxication and third-degree assault.
 Arkansas has no hate crime statute.
+The man, Benjamin Snodgrass, later pleaded guilty to assault, disorderly conduct, and public intoxication.